-If repairs are not made by the anniversary date of the HAP contract, the LHA may terminate the owner's HAP contract and relocate the family.
+If repairs are not made by the anniversary date of the HAP contract, Louisiana Housing Authority (LHA) may terminate the owner's HAP contract and relocate the family.

-If the LHA identified life-threatening or emergency fail (see below) items, the owner will have 24 hours from time owner is notified by LHA to correct the condition.
-In the event of extraordinary circumstances such as if a unit is within a presidentially declared disaster area, LHA may request that HUD waiver the 24 hour or 14-day inspection requirement until such inspections can reasonably be done.
+If Louisiana Housing Authority (LHA) identified life-threatening or emergency fail (see below) items, the owner will have 24-hours from time owner is notified by Louisiana Housing Authority (LHA) to correct the condition.
+In the event of extraordinary circumstances such as if a unit is within a presidentially declared disaster area, Louisiana Housing Authority (LHA) may request that HUD waiver the 24-hour or 14-day inspection requirement until such inspections can reasonably be done.

-LHA will bar owners from future participation in the Section 8 program who have three units abated or terminated for non-compliance with UPCS or UPCS.
+Louisiana Housing Authority (LHA) will bar owners from future participation in the Section 8 program who have three units abated or terminated for non-compliance with UPCS.

 If the unit fails UPCS for reasons attributable to the family's care or use of the unit, the family will receive written notification of the actions to be taken and a copy of the notice will be sent to the owner and the tenant's Tenant Services Manager (TSM).
 Such failure may occur when the family fails to pay for utilities that are to be paid by the family, the family fails to provide or to maintain in working order any appliances that are provided by the family, or a member or guest of the family causes damages to the unit beyond normal wear and tear.
-The family will be given 30 days (or any LHA-approved extension) to correct the defect or 24 hours if the resulting condition is determined by LHA to be life threatening.
-If the defect is not corrected by the family during the time allowed, the family's participation in the program will be terminated.
+The family will be given 30 days, or any Louisiana Housing Authority (LHA) approved extension to correct the deficiency or 24 hours if the condition is determined by Louisiana Housing Authority (LHA) to be life threatening.
+If the deficiency is not corrected by the family during the time allowed the family's participation in the program will be terminated.

-The LHA considers emergency fail items to include but not be limited to:
+Louisiana Housing Authority (LHA) considers emergency fail items to include but not be limited to:

-- No running water - No electricity - Inability to maintain adequate heat between the months of October and March 31 - Major plumbing leak - Natural gas leak - Broken lock(s) on first floor doors or windows - Broken windows or other structural problems that unduly allow weather elements into the unit - Electrical outlet smoking or sparking - Exposed electrical wires which could result in shock or fire - Unusable toilet when only one toilet is present in the unit - Security risks such as broken doors or windows that would allow intrusion
+- No running water

+- No electricity

+- Inability to maintain adequate heat between the months of October and March 31

+- Major plumbing leak

+- Natural gas leak

+- Broken lock(s) on first floor doors or windows - Broken windows or other structural problems that unduly allow weather elements into the unit - Electrical outlet smoking or sparking - Exposed electrical wires which could result in shock or fire - Unusable toilet when only one toilet is present in the unit - Security risks such as broken doors or windows that would allow intrusion

-The LHA acknowledges a "duty to inspect".
-Irrespective of the inspection schedules outlined above, the LHA will inspect a unit when a participant family or a government official reports a condition that violates UPCS.
-The family or the owner may request an inspection at any time if a deficiency exists and if efforts to have the deficiency corrected by the responsible party -- owner or family -- have failed.
-The inspection and LHA's follow -up will be handled as described above.
+Louisiana Housing Authority (LHA) acknowledges a "duty to inspect."
+Irrespective of the inspection schedules outlined above, Louisiana Housing Authority (LHA) will inspect a unit when a participant family or a government official report a condition that violates UPCS.
+The family or the owner may request an inspection at any time if a deficiency exists and if efforts to have the deficiency corrected by the responsible party, owner, or family, have failed.
+The inspection and Louisiana Housing Authority (LHA)'s follow-up will be conducted as described above.

-LHA will conduct quality control inspections in accordance with applicable HUD SEMAP rules.
+Louisiana Housing Authority (LHA) will conduct quality control inspections in accordance with applicable HUD SEMAP rules.
 Each quality control inspection shall be a completely new reinspection of the unit.
-An inspection of a failed unit that is serving to determine if the deficiencies have been corrected will not serve as a quality control inspection.
+An inspection of a failed unit serving to determine if the deficiencies have been corrected will not serve as a quality control inspection.